Amsterdam/parkeervakken/README.rst

 The data pipeline overview
 ==========================

- 1. Raw shapafiles get loaded in the 'his' schema.
+ 1. Raw shapefiles get loaded in the 'his' schema.

  2. Some business logic and transformations are applied in the  'bm' schema